-12.3 Program information - Bachelor of Engineering (Honours) in Electrical Engineering

 12.3.1 General information

 Electrical engineering is a broad field with many engineering applications and has been proven to be among the most popular of all engineering disciplines.
 UOIT's Electrical Engineering program teaches students to apply knowledge through analysis, design and implementation of electrical, power, control, electronic, biomedical, photonic, and wireless systems.
 The program of study includes courses in the areas of electronics, telecommunications, computers, control, and power systems.
 The curriculum assists students in understanding and applying the principles of electrical engineering and of the Canadian electrical engineering industry.

 12.3.2 Admission requirements

 See Section 12.2.2.